 What do you need for this skirt tutorial?

-First, with the cotton fabric pieces, cut in from 2″ at the top to the bottom corner, and round the bottom, like you would to make an A-Line skirt.
+First, with the cotton fabric pieces, cut in from 2 inches at the top to the bottom corner, and round the bottom, like you would to make an A-line skirt.
 Hem the bottom.

 Next, prepare your fabric strips by hemming each side of the length, so that no raw edges are showing.

-once all the strips are done, sew a running stitch at the top of each strip, and pull from one end of the cotton to create a ruffle. make the ruffle to fit the width of the A line piece of fabric you have already cut.
+Once all the strips are done, sew a running stitch at the top of each strip, and pull from one end of the cotton to create a ruffle. make the ruffle to fit the with of the A-line piece of fabric you have already cut.
 Continue this process for each strip.

 Finally, the waistband.
 Fold the waistband in half, meeting each 5.5″ side, and sew at the edge.
 Iron the waistband in half lengthways, and fold in a 1″ tuck each side and iron flat.
 It should now look like a waistband to sew on the top of the skirt. pin the waistband in place at the top of the skirt, ensuring that each side meets up, and covering the top of the last ruffle.

-i tried it on my little neice, and she LOVED it!
+I tried it on my little niece, and she LOVED it!